TOILmodular/FUJIN/README.md

 <img width="500" src="https://github.com/TOILmodular/GARGLER/assets/97026614/440ea4bd-f64a-49aa-b3e9-e93ae8265c44">

 All socket legs need to be bent to the outside, so they can be put flat onto the PCB.
 Soldering the socket to the board is very easy, since the legs and the space inbetween are big compared to real SMD components.
+The photo below with the socket soldered on the PCB is just for showing the result.
+Do not pay attention to the surrounding components, as it is taken from a different module.

 <img width="500" src="https://github.com/TOILmodular/GARGLER/assets/97026614/437a25b2-b9cc-4be9-bf65-0ad2c10efac4">
 <img width="500" src="https://github.com/TOILmodular/GARGLER/assets/97026614/31184858-4c74-43f4-b11a-abf582f29de1">